John Gorton: Final years in parliament

 A number of polls during McMahon's prime ministership had Gorton as both the preferred Liberal leader and the preferred prime minister.
 In 1972, businessman David Hains commissioned a series of polls in marginal electorates that showed the Coalition would significantly increase its vote if Gorton mounted a successful comeback; for instance, polling in the Division of Henty found that his return would add eight points to the Liberal vote.
-However, Gorton generally downplayed the polling and did not mount an active campaign to oust McMahon.
+Gorton generally downplayed the polling and did not mount an active campaign to oust McMahon.
 Labor went on to win a nine-seat majority at the 1972 election, ending 23 consecutive years of Coalition rule.

 A number of Gorton's contemporaries – including Country Party leader Doug Anthony and Labor ministers Clyde Cameron, Doug McClelland, and John Wheeldon – retrospectively expressed doubts as to whether Whitlam could have won if Gorton had returned to the prime ministership.
 Rupert Murdoch, whose newspapers endorsed the Labor Party, stated in 2000 that "we would most certainly have supported the re-election of a Gorton government in 1972.
 And he would have won!".

 The seat of Henty, which became a particular point of Hains' polling as Hains made his case for Gorton to be restored as prime minister, was narrowly retained by the Liberals despite a huge swing towards Labor.

 McMahon resigned as Liberal leader a few weeks after the 1972 election.
 Gorton was one of five candidates who stood the resulting leadership ballot, but polled only the fourth-highest total as Billy Snedden won a narrow victory over Nigel Bowen.
-Snedden subsequently appointed him to the opposition frontbench as spokesman for urban and regional development, the environment, and conservation.
+Snedden appointed him to the opposition frontbench as spokesman for urban and regional development, the environment, and conservation.
 Soon after being sworn in as prime minister, Whitlam responded to a congratulatory letter from Gorton by promising to "advance some of the causes which you were the first Australian Prime Minister to identify".
 Over the following years, several failed initiatives from Gorton's prime ministership were passed into law by the Whitlam government.
 This included the establishment of the Australian Film, Television and Radio School and the assertion of sovereignty over the territorial seabed and continental shelf.